thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 ### Create Integration template

-Now that the Uplink and Downlink converter templates have been created, it is possible to create an integration.
+Now that the Uplink and Downlink converter templates have been created, you can create an integration.
-Go to **Integration templates** section and click **Add new integration** button.
-Name it **TCP Integration**, select type **TCP**, turn the Debug mode on and from drop-down menus add recently created Uplink and Downlink converters.
+Go to the **Integration templates** section and click the **Add new integration** button.
+Name it **"TCP Integration"**, select the **TCP** type, enable **Debug** mode, and add the recently created Uplink and Downlink converters from the corresponding drop-down menus.

-As you mentioned, **Execute remotely** is checked and can not be modified - TCP Integration can be only **remote** type.
+As mentioned above, the **Execute Remotely** option is selected by **default** and cannot be changed—**TCP Integration** is always configured as a **remote type**.

-Please note down **Integration key** and **Integration secret** - we will use these values later in the configuration on the remote TCP Integration itself.
+Record the **Integration key** and **Integration secret**.
+These values will be used later in the configuration of the remote TCP Integration itself.

-By default, TCP Integration will use **10560** port, but you can change this to any available port in your case.
+By default, TCP Integration will use the port **10560**, but you can change this to any available port in your case.

-We leave other options by default, but there is brief description of them:
+We leave other options by default, but there is short description of them:
-- **Max number of pending connects on the socket** - The maximum queue length for incoming connection indications (a request to connect) is set to the backlog parameter.
-If a connection indication arrives when the queue is full, the connection is refused;
+- **Max number of pending connects on the socket:** The maximum queue length for incoming connection indications (a request to connect) is set to the backlog parameter.
+If a connection indication arrives when the queue is full, the connection will be denied.
-- **Size of the buffer for inbound socket** - the size in KBytes of the socket data receive buffer;
+- **Size of the buffer for inbound socket:** Specifies the size (in kilobytes) of the socket’s data receive buffer.
-- **Size of the buffer for outbound socket** - the size in KBytes of the socket data send buffer;
+- **Size of the buffer for outbound socket:** Specifies the size (in kilobytes) of the socket’s data send buffer.
-- **Enable sending of keep-alive messages on connection-oriented sockets** - a flag indicating that probes should be periodically sent across the network to the opposing socket to keep the connection alive;
+- **Enable sending of keep-alive messages on connection-oriented sockets:** When enabled, the socket will periodically send keep-alive probes across the network to the peer, ensuring that the connection remains active.
-- **Forces a socket to send the data without buffering (disable Nagle's buffering algorithm)** - disables Nagle's algorithm on the socket which delays the transmission of data until a certain volume of pending data has accumulated.
+- **Forces a socket to send the data without buffering (disable Nagle's buffering algorithm):** Disables Nagle’s algorithm on the socket, ensuring that data is sent immediately rather than waiting for a larger amount of data to accumulate.

-Choose device payload type for **Handler Configuration**:
+Select the device payload type for **Handler Configuration**:

 {% capture handlerconfiguration %}
 Text payload<br>%,%text%,%templates/integration/tcp/tcp-handler-configuration-text.md%br%